 Green Pajamas - Green Pajamas (1984)

 Wrote the theme tune, sang the theme tune.
 Gotta love a band with a theme tune.
-"It's a psychedelic thing" This is their answer to tunes like All You Need Is Love except this a song about seeing a top bird in her green jarmies.
+This is their answer to tunes like All You Need Is Love except this a song about how cool your bird is in her green jarmies.
 They invited a bunch a girls to the jam to do a singalong crowd chorus with hand claps creating this great fun party atmosphere.
 You'll be singing "I Love her in her green pajamas" in no time.

 Psych teens captured in all their four track in the bedroom glory!